seL4/sel4-tutorials/tutorials/camkes-vm-linux/camkes-vm-linux.md

 target_link_libraries(hello -static)
 /*-- endfilter -*/
 ```
+Now integrate the new program with the build system.

-4. Update our vm apps CMakeList file (CMakeLists.txt) to declare our hello application as an
+Update the vm apps `CMakeLists.txt` to declare the hello application as an
 external project and add it to our overlay.
-Replace the line `AddToFileServer("rootfs.cpio" ${default_rootfs_file})` with the following:
+ Do this by replacing the line `AddToFileServer("rootfs.cpio" ${default_rootfs_file})` with the following:

 ```cmake
 /*-- filter TaskContent("vm-cmake-hello", TaskContentType.COMPLETED, subtask='toolchain', completion='buildroot login') -*/